kaylevine/PUI2016_kal573/HW1_kal573/README.md

 `mkdir PUI2016_kal573`

-I then created a new environmental variable, `PUI2016_kal573` in `.bash_profile` using nano and source commands as shown in the screenshot.
+I then created a new environmental variable, `PUI2016_kal573` in `.bash_profile` using nano, export, and source commands as shown in the screenshot.
 This varialbe will allow me to store this for future use.

 I also created the alias `pui2016` in `.bash_profile` as shown in the screenshot.
 This alias will allow me to run the command `cd $PUI2016_kal573` and change into that directory in the future.
 The dollar sign symbol is needed to designate the following text as a variable.